GunnerLab/mcce4_tutorial/docs/guide/batch_runs.md

  e : Error (Check run.log in directory)
 ```

-To monitor the status of your batch runs, you can look at the generated ```book.txt``` file.
-However, first we will need to update it!
+Refreshing `book.txt`
+- The book.txt file acts as a master ledger.
+However, it does not update automatically.
+To refresh the status of your runs, use the `--check` flag:
 ```
-pro_batch pdbs --check
+pro_batch source_files --check
 ```

 Output: